TheOtherUnknown/Malcolm-TRA/README.md

 The original gemstone template can be found on [GitHub](https://github.com/z64/gemstone).
 ## Setup

-This bot may not work for other servers.
-However, here are the install directions:
+This bot has not been extensively tested outside of the Ranger's Apprentice server.
+If odd behaviour occurs, please report it.
+0. Have or install a ruby version >= 2.4.0
-1. Clone or download this repo
+1. Clone this repo
 2. `gem install bundler` and `gem install rake` unless you already have them
 3. `bundle install` to install deps